 A hydro jetter may just be the best piece of sewer cleaning equipment ever invented.
 Let us help you to understand it by first by explaining how it works.
 The basic principle of a hydro jetter is similar to that of pressure washer used to clean heavy equipment, or for industrial purposes.
 Both pieces of equipment use highly pressurized water to get rid of any physical object in its way.
 As a pressure washer is used as a cleaning machine for walls, floors, and open areas.
 A hydro jetter is used for enclosed spaces, such as inside a sewer pipe.

-The standard configuration of a hydro jetter unit includes a pump, motor, hose, and an assortment of nozzles.
-It also needs adequate supply of water, in the form of a holding tank.
+The standard configuration of a hydro jetter unit includes a pump, motor, hose assembly, and an assortment of nozzles.
+The unit also needs adequate supply of water.
+This usually comes in the form of a built in holding tank.
 The motor has a control panel to fine-tune the amount of water pressure sent through the hose and nozzle.
 As pressurized water comes out of the specially designed nozzle, it flows right through all sorts of clogs.
 It routinely clears out leaves, grease, rust, soap, dirt, and tree roots.
 As described below, there are actually specialty nozzles for each types of sewer clog.

 Pressure and Flow Rate of a Hydro Jetter